hashicorp/vagrant/docs/vagrantfile.md

 If you don't want to create a vagrant_main recipe in your cookbooks directory you can override the recipes by placing `config.chef.json.merge({:recipes => 'you_want'})` in either a packaged or project directory Vagrantfile.

+This configuration value can also be used to set attributes for the cookbooks used in provisioning.
+For example, to set the MySQL root password used in the default [opscode mysql cookbook](http://github.com/opscode/cookbooks/tree/master/mysql/), it can be configured in the Vagrantfile like so:

+{% highlight ruby %}
+config.chef.json.merge!({
+  :mysql => {
+    :server_root_password => "my_root_password"
+  }
+})
+{% endhighlight %}